 Road hierarchies and overall legibility of the subject land will be reinforced by the type of tree planting associated with the scale of the road.
-The paving treatments within all streets and roads will feature a consistent material palette to reinforce the distinctive character of the area.
+The paving treatments within all streets and roads will be consistent with the material palette of the Linear Park, reinforcing a distinctive character of this place.